-As restrictions start to ease, you may be feeling excited or worried as we get back to doing things we did before.
+As restrictions ease, you may be feeling excited or worried as we get back to doing things we did before.
 You will need to make personal decisions about what activities you do or don’t feel comfortable doing.
 After over a year of strict rules, this change of approach may cause some level of unease for everyone.
 If you have Crohn’s or Colitis you may have even more concerns about your risk level and what you should do to keep yourself safe.
 The information below may help you weigh up your risks and make choices.

 Your risk level and extra precautions